OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 1. Data flags are created for many of the data columns that indicate data status as described above.
 2. The data are formatted as a table to allow for data filtering.
 3. The dataset is saved in .xlsx format.
-4. The xlsx-formatted file is opened in TSTool and a short command file [(Process-xlsx-to-csv.TSTool)](https://github.com/OpenWaterFoundation/owf-data-co-municipal-water-providers/blob/master/analysis/Process-xlsx-to-csv.TSTool) converts the dataset into CSV format.  **Note that this step is currently not working.**
+4. The xlsx-formatted file is opened in TSTool and a short command file [(Process-xlsx-to-csv.TSTool)](https://github.com/OpenWaterFoundation/owf-data-co-municipal-water-providers/blob/master/analysis/Process-xlsx-to-csv.TSTool) converts the dataset into CSV format.  **Note that this step currently takes about 20 minutes to complete.
+OWF is working to resolve this issue**
-5. The xlsx-formatted file is opened in TSTool and a short command file converts the dataset into GeoJSON format.
+5. The xlsx-formatted file is opened in TSTool and a short command file [(Process-xlsx-to-geojson.TSTool)](https://github.com/OpenWaterFoundation/owf-data-co-municipal-water-providers/blob/master/analysis/Process-xlsx-to-geojson.TSTool) converts the dataset into GeoJSON format.
 This step is optional and applicable for datasets in which a map will be created or if further processing will occur in GIS application such as QGIS.

 ## How to Use the Data ##